naijwu/naijwu/README.md

 ### 👋

 Hey, I'm Jae Wu.
-I'm passionate about creating (anything) and the financial markets.
+I'm passionate about creating (anything, but usually in the form of building internet projects) and the financial markets.
 Cheers!

 #### Currently working on:
-* nwPlus & BizTech tickets
+* nwPlus & BizTech tickets 🤩
-* stayin afloat dawg...
+* stayin afloat dawg... 🙂

 #### Past projects:
 * A linktr.ee clone ([internetspace.co](https://internetspace.co)) 🤡